Mister Fantastic: Creation

+Publication history

+Mister Fantastic first appeared in The Fantastic Four #1 (Nov.
+1961), created by Stan Lee and Jack Kirby.
+He marries Sue Storm in Fantastic Four Annual #3 (July 1965).

 Fictional character biography

-Pre-Fantastic Four

-Born in Central City, California, Reed Richards is the son of Evelyn and Nathaniel Richards.
+Reed Richards is the son of Evelyn and Nathaniel Richards.
 Nathaniel was a scientific genius, and Reed inherited a similar level of intellect and interests.
 A child prodigy with special aptitude in mathematics, physics, and mechanics, Reed Richards was taking college-level courses when he was 14.
 He attended such prestigious universities as the Massachusetts Institute of Technology, California Institute of Technology, Harvard University, Columbia University, and the fictional Empire State University.
 By the age of 20, he had several degrees in the sciences under his belt.

 It was at Empire State University that he met Benjamin J. Grimm.
 Reed had already begun designing a starship capable of traveling in hyperspace.
 Sharing his plans with his new roommate, Grimm jokingly volunteered to pilot the craft.

 Also while at State U he met a brilliant fellow student, Victor Von Doom.
 In Richards, Doom met the first person who could match him intellectually; regarding Richards as his ultimate rival, Doom became increasingly jealous of Richards.
 Determined to prove he was better, Doom conducted reckless experiments which eventually scarred his face and would lead him to become Doctor Doom.

-During the summer months, Reed rented a room in a boarding house owned by the aunt of a young woman named Susan Storm, who was an undergraduate student at the time.
-Reed fell in love with Sue instantly and began courting her.
-Ultimately, Reed was too distracted from his work on his dissertation due to his romance with Sue and decided that the best thing for the both of them was to move out of Marygay's home.
+During the summer months, Reed rented a room in a boarding house owned by the aunt of Susan Storm, who was an undergraduate student at the time.
+Susan immediately fell in love with Reed.

 Moving on to Harvard, Reed earned PhDs in Physics and Electrical Engineering while working as a military scientist, all this by the age of 22.
 He also worked in communications for the Army and was involved in the Sin-Cong Conflict.
 Three years later, in his mid-20s, Reed used his inheritance, along with government funding, to finance his research.
 Determined to go to Mars and beyond, Richards based the fateful project in Central City.
 Susan Storm moved into the area, and within a short time, found herself engaged to Reed.
 Reed's old college roommate, Ben Grimm, now a successful test pilot and astronaut, was indeed slated to pilot the craft.

-All seemed well; however, when the government threatened to cut funding and cancel the project, Reed, Ben, Sue, and Sue's younger brother Johnny, agreed to sneak aboard the starship and take it up immediately.
+When the government threatened to cut funding and cancel the project, Reed, Ben, Sue, and Sue's younger brother Johnny, agreed to sneak aboard the starship and take it up immediately.
 They knew they had not completed all the testing that had been planned, but Reed was confident they would be safe.
 Ben was initially skeptical about the unknown effects of radiation, while Reed theorized that their ship's shielding would be adequate to protect them.